dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/00-upgrading-to-v1.7.md

 ### Behavior changes

-1.7 expands the amount of sources folks can configure freshness for.
-Previously, freshness was limited to sources that had a `loaded_at_field`; but now, freshness can be generated from warehouse metadata tables when available.
+dbt Core v1.7 expands the amount of sources you can configure freshness for.
+Previously, freshness was limited to sources with a `loaded_at_field`; now, freshness can be generated from warehouse metadata tables when available.

-As part of this change, the `loaded_at_field` is **no longer required** in order to generate source freshness.
+As part of this change, the `loaded_at_field` is no longer required to generate source freshness.
 If a source has a `freshness:` block, dbt will attempt to calculate freshness for that source:
-- if a `loaded_at_field` is provided, dbt will calculate freshness via a select query (previous behavior)
+- If a `loaded_at_field` is provided, dbt will calculate freshness via a select query (previous behavior).
-- if a `loaded_at_field` is _not_ provided, dbt will calculate freshness via warehouse metadata tables when possible (new!)
+- If a `loaded_at_field` is _not_ provided, dbt will calculate freshness via warehouse metadata tables when possible (new behavior).

 This is technically a small behavior change comapared to previous versons.
 In order to _not_ calculate freshness for a source:
 - don't add a `freshness:` block